chirpley/docs/docs/source/asinfluencer.rst

 Now you're able to accept or decline the deal opened in the right panel until the campaign-budget is filled.
 Once the campaign-budget for this deal is filled, the window closes and you won't be able to accept the deal anymore.

-.. |invite1| image:: _static/images/influencer-like-deal.png
+.. |invite1| thumbnail:: _static/images/influencer-like-deal.png
     :scale: 50%

-.. |invite2| image:: _static/images/influencer-comment-deal.png
+.. |invite2| thumbnail:: _static/images/influencer-comment-deal.png
     :scale: 50%